Policies and Procedures

 Students are able to add themselves to a waitlist for closed courses.
 Please check the registrar’s website for the university waitlist instructions.

 Please note, some classes in the School of Business do not have waitlists.
-For more information on School of Business waitlists and force add eligiblity, please click here.
+For more information on School of Business waitlists and force add eligiblity, please view the semester you are registering for: Summer 2019 or Fall 2019.